DefenderOfBasic/notebook/source/content/ORI/🗺️ ori-whiteboard.md

 								"content": [
 									{
 										"type": "text",
 										"text": "It's Monday, Dec 1st, 2025.
-This is an update to how ORI is doing" }
+This is a \"big picture\" update for everyone who is involved in ORI" }
 								]
 							}